 I'm founder and director of the Center for Research on Physical Activity, Sport & Health (CRPASH) at D'Youville.
 The mission of CRPASH is to design, conduct, and disseminate cutting-edge research on the links among physical activity, sport and health.
 We are an organizational catalyst for interdisciplinary research projects that foster education, policy development, and public health initiatives.
 We specialize in getting knowledge and policy "off the shelf" and into communities, schools, and the media, where it can impact people's lives.
 CRPASH's partnerships with national nonprofits, visionary donors, and corporate sponsors enable us to maximize the educational impacts of our research.

-I am a Professor of Health Policy in D'Youville's Health Policy & Health Education Doctoral Program.
+I am a Professor Emeritus of Health Policy in D'Youville's Health Administration Doctoral.
 For students this program is both an intellectually challenging and supportive environment that deepens their knowledge, develops their research and managerial skills, and allows them to pursue a personally and professionally meaningful scholarly agenda.
 Our small classes help produce big results.

 I've also served as the Research Director for the Women's Sports Foundation (WSF).
 I like to say that I have two bosses who are both women: Sr. Denise Roche, president of D'Youville College, and Billie Jean King, founder and Board Chair of the Women's Sports Foundation.

 Don Sabo, PhD